 So many health benefits.
 So many reasons to head to the spa.
 And the world might be catching on.

-In August 2017, ISPA released its annual findings of spa industry financial indicators, reporting that the number of spa visits in the US had increased to an estimated 184 million in 2016, up from 179 million in 2015.
+In August 2018, ISPA released its annual findings of spa industry financial indicators, reporting that the number of spa visits in the US had increased from an estimated 184 million in 2016 to 187 million in 2017.

 Spa Executive magazine is published by Book4Time, the world’s most innovative spa, salon, wellness, and activity management software.
 Learn more at Book4Time.com

 This article was originally published in April, 2018